Drug Supply Chain Security Act

-Humanitarian Software has invested following the FDA regulations for many years.
-With this, we have fully integrated and DSCSA compliant modules for EDI, Advance Shipment Notifications, Inventory Control and more.
-HELM is fully DSCSA compliant and gives organizations the tools to be DSCSA compliant for their pharmaceutical product handling and distribution needs.
+Humanitarian Software has invested in compliance with FDA regulations for many years.
+We provide fully integrated, DSCSA compliant modules for EDI, Advance Shipment Notifications (ASNs), Inventory Control and more.
+HELM is fully DSCSA compliant and provides the tools organizations need to ensure their pharmaceutical product handling and distribution processes are compliant.

 The Drug Quality and Security Act (DQSA), was enacted by Congress on November 27, 2013.
 Title II of the DQSA, The Drug Supply Chain Security Act (DSCSA), outlines the procedure to build an electronic system to identify and monitor prescription drugs that are distributed in the US.
 This aids in protecting both traders and consumers from exposure to drugs that may be counterfeit, stolen, contaminated, or otherwise harmful.

-Additionally, the DSCSC oversees the FDA in establishing national licensure standards for wholesale distributors and third-party logistics providers, and requires these entities report licensure and other information to FDA every year.
+Additionally, the DSCSA oversees the FDA in establishing national licensure standards for wholesale distributors and third-party logistics providers, and requires these entities report licensure and other information to the FDA every year.

 Dispensers must now exchange “product tracing information” with the FDA when a transaction takes place.
-Product tracing information consists of: Transaction information (TI), transaction history (TH), and transaction statement (TS).
+Product tracing information consists of: Transaction information (TI), transaction history (TH), and transaction statements (TS).

 Major provisions of the DSCSA include:

 - Product tracing (by 2015 lot-level, by 2023 package-level)

 - Quarantine and investigation (steps for detection and response)